 - “Vulnerable” on the IUCN Red List.

 - Cownose rays are a pelagic, or open ocean, species also found near the coast.

 - Form segregated schools and are often seen in aggregations numbering in the thousands.

 - Preyed upon by many sharks, especially hammerheads.
 Barbs from the species have been found embedded in the heads, jaws and mouths of various shark species.

 - Often mistaken for a shark by swimmers because when it ‘flies’ near the surface its wingtips frequently break the surface and resemble a shark’s dorsal fin.

 - Occasionally seen jumping and landing with a loud smack – probably as a territorial display.

-- The cownose ray is considered to be oceanadromous, meaning that it undertakes long migrations to different parts of the ocean.
+- The cownose ray is considered oceanodromous, meaning it undertakes long migrations to different parts of the ocean.
 It moves in large groups, usually in a seasonal pattern.
 In the Atlantic, the species moves northward in the late spring and southward in the late fall.
-In the Gulf of Mexico it migrates in a clockwise manner according to season.
+In the Gulf of Mexico, it migrates in a clockwise manner according to season.

-- Population believed to be increasing in numbers.
+- The population is believed to be increasing in numbers.
 Schools of up to 10,000 rays have been observed leaving the west coast of Florida for Yucatan, Mexico in the fall.

 - High predation of oyster beds could further complicate the problem of declining oyster populations.
 As a solution they were considered for commercial fisheries but, after cost analysis studies, it was decided not to pursue this option due to the high expense of harvesting the rays.